mendix/docs/content/en/docs/refguide9/modeling/menus/edit-menu/preferences-dialog.md

 ### 2.3 Deployment

-#### 2.3.1 JDK directory {#jdk-directory}
+#### 2.3.1 JDK directory {#jdk}

-This is the directory in which the Java Development Kit (JDK) is located on the computer on which you deploy the application.
-Usually, the correct directory is located automatically.
+Here the directories of the Java Development Kit (JDK) for each supported Java version can be selected.
+These JDKs are used when you locally deploy an application.
+Usually, the correct directories are located automatically.

-The JDK is necessary to run Mendix applications, because the Mendix Runtime is written in Java.
+A JDK is necessary to run Mendix applications, because the Mendix Runtime runs on the Java Virtual Machine (JVM).

 #### 2.3.2 Enable Run Optimizations